In A Bitterly Divided Nation, Will Robert Mueller's Testimony Change Any Minds?

 The hearings appeared to leave Democrats where they began: divided, with a minority — albeit sometimes vocal minority — of House members in support of impeachment proceedings; but a majority opposed, including Speaker Nancy Pelosi, D-Calif.

-The speaker's mind, at least, did not appear to have been changed when she appeared at a press conference after the Mueller hearing.
+The speaker's mind, at least, did not appear to have been changed when she appeared at a news conference after the Mueller hearing.
 She didn't close the door to an impeachment inquiry but said she had a ways to travel before she'd feel confident talking seriously about the I-word.

 "If we go down that path we should go the strongest possible way," Pelosi said.
 She alluded to unresolved disputes in court and elsewhere over evidence, as well as the need to bring along most Americans in support.